`Superman' star Christopher Reeve, an advocate for spinal cord research, dies at age 52

 By: News On 6

-BEDFORD, N.Y.
-(AP) _ Christopher Reeve, the actor who soared through the air and leapt tall buildings as ``Superman,'' turned personal tragedy into a public crusade, becoming the nation's most recognizable spokesman for spinal cord research _ speaking eloquently and passionately from a wheelchair.
+MOUNT KISCO, N.Y.
+(AP) _ ``Superman'' actor Christopher Reeve, who turned personal tragedy into a public crusade and from his wheelchair became the nation's most recognizable spokesman for spinal cord research, has died.
+He was 52.

-His advocacy for stem cell research helped it emerge as a major campaign issue between President Bush and his Democratic opponent, John Kerry.
-His name was even mentioned by Kerry during the second presidential debate Friday evening.
+His advocacy for stem cell research helped it emerge as a major campaign issue between President Bush and Sen. John Kerry.
+His name was even mentioned by Kerry during the second presidential debate on Friday.

-Dana Reeve, Christopher's wife, thanked her husband's personal staff of nurses and aides, ``as well as the millions of fans from around the world who have supported and loved my husband over the years.''
+Dana Reeve thanked her husband's personal staff of nurses and aides, ``as well as the millions of fans from around the world.''

-Before the accident, his athletic, 6-foot-4-inch frame and love of adventure made him a natural, if largely unknown, choice for the title role in the first ``Superman'' movie in 1978.
+Before the 1995 horse-riding accident that caused his paralysis, Reeve's athletic, 6-foot-4-inch frame and love of adventure made him a natural choice for the title role in the first ``Superman'' movie in 1978.
 He insisted on performing his own stunts.

 Though he owed his fame to it, Reeve made a concerted effort to, as he often put it, ``escape the cape.''
 He played an embittered, crippled Vietnam veteran in the 1980 Broadway play ``Fifth of July,'' a lovestruck time-traveler in the 1980 movie ``Somewhere in Time,'' and an aspiring playwright in the 1982 suspense thriller ``Deathtrap.''